FlipsideCrypto/avalanche-models/models/doc_descriptions/transactions/avax_value.md

 {% docs avax_value %}

-The value transacted in ETH.
+The value transacted in AVAX.

 {% enddocs %}